Portfolio & Audition Requirements

 Our step-by-step graduate admission process, including portfolio and audition requirements, is outlined on each program’s page.

-We prefer that you audition in person, unless circumstances prevent you from traveling to our on-campus or off-campus dates.
-In the event that you can’t make it to one of our audition dates, you may request an exception from the Office of Admissions.
-In this instance, you may submit a video recording of your audition.
-If your request is approved, follow the specific distance audition and interview instructions for your program of interest.
+We prefer that you participate in a live audition/interview date, unless your timezone or circumstances prevent you from doing so.
+In the event that you can’t make it to one of our audition/interview dates, you may request an exception from the Office of Admissions.
+In this instance, you may submit a video recording of your audition and individual interviews will be scheduled on a case by case basis.
+If your request is approved, follow the specific audition and interview submission instructions for your program of interest.
 Recorded auditions should be submitted via the GetAcceptd online submission platform.

 Every student applying to performing arts programs must pass an entrance audition or an interview.
-This measures not only your creative and expressive facility, but also your level of skill.
-Additionally, in-person auditions and interviews allow us to get to know each other; to ask questions; and for us to get a sense of your passion, interests and experiences in ways that we can’t during a digital audition.
+This measures not only your creative and expressive abilities, but also your level of skill.
+Additionally, remote auditions and interviews allow us to get to know each other; to ask questions; and for us to get a sense of your passion, interests and experiences in ways that we can’t in viewing a recorded audition.

 What you should be ready for